 Final essay: Students enrolled in a one-semester version of the process must submit a manuscript of 30 pages, while students in the yearlong version must submit a manuscript of 60 pages.
-For submission, an electronic copy should be sent to Jean Cherniavsky.
-For AMST 491a- the fall term, the deadline is the Monday of the last day of classes, 2019-Monday, December 2nd.
+For submission, an electronic copy should be sent to the undergraduate registrar.
+For AMST 491a- the fall term, the deadline is the Monday of the last day of classes, 2020.
 For AMST 491b-the spring term, and AMST 493-494-the full year senior essay/project, the deadline is the Monday of the 3rd to last week of undergraduate classes.
-For 2020 the deadline is Monday, April 6th.
+View the calendar here for dates and deadlines.
 These will be delivered to the student’s advisor and a second reader by the student.

 Senior Seminar Colloquium